 To better understand this condition, we’ll first look at the anatomy of the human spine.
 The human spinal column is divided into three sections: the lumbar spine, the thoracic spine and the cervical spine.
 If the cervical region of the spinal column loses its normal curvature which is lordotic (reverse C shaped), and your spine curves in the forward direction instead, it is an abnormal condition which is termed as cervical kyphosis.

-This abnormal forward curvature not only leads to spinal deformity and has a cosmetically bad impact, but it also produces some other complications.
+This abnormal forward curvature of the spine not only leads to spinal deformity and has a cosmetically bad impact, but it also produces some other complications and spine problems, such as cervical myelopathy (a painful condition where the spinal cord becomes pinched in the cervical region of the spine).

-The degree of severity of this disease can range from small changes to the normal anatomical shape of the back and neck, to severe forms of deformity, chronic pain, and neurological deficit.
+The degree of severity of this disease can range from small changes to the normal anatomical shape of the back and neck, to severe forms of deformity, chronic pain, and neurological deficit, leading to cervical alignment changes.

 Various signs and symptoms, as well as causes and treatment methods of kyphosis will be discussed further down below.